keepgo-studio/keepgo-studio/README.md

 ## Info

-- 🔭 I’m currently working on ...
+- 🔭 I’m free right now

-  - working as web developer at one of university labs.

 - 🌱 I’m currently learning ...

-  -   React, Node js, Flutter,
+  -   React, Next js, Redux
 <!--
 **keepgo-studio/keepgo-studio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.